davenverse/shellfish/docs/tutorial/creating_cli.md

 We hope you enjoyed this tutorial and learned a lot about how to use Shellfish in a real-world application.

 ### Exercise
-We used a concrete path to create and store our contacts.
+We used a hardcoded path to store our contacts.

 But what if we want to change the path to another location?
 Or maybe have multiple locations with different contacts?